What is user research in UX design?

 Research mitigates the risk of building products that miss the mark.
 A B2B site case study demonstrated that research-driven information architecture changes led to an 85% increase in product findability.

 This improvement directly drove significant revenue and lead generation increases.
+For technical products where buyers need to self-educate before engaging sales, findability is directly connected to pipeline volume.

 Understanding the difference between qualitative and quantitative research is fundamental to choosing the right approach.